MicrosoftDocs/globalization/globalization/localization/transcreation.md

 ## Example of transcreation

-A transcreated video advertising a new car might continue to use footage of the car from the source video.
-However, in addition to changing the translated dialog and displayed text, changes for the transcreated video could include:
+A transcreated marketing brochure advertising a new car might continue to use photos of the car from the source brochure.
+However, in addition to changing the translated text, changes for the transcreated brochure could include:

 - People shown driving the car or walking on the streets might be recast to be more representative of the target market.
-- The video might show landmarks or scenery more representative of the target market, including smaller details, for example, street and road signs that are used there.
+- The photos might show landmarks or scenery more representative of the target market, including smaller details, for example, street and road signs that are used there.
-- The video might emphasize the luxuriousness of the car rather than the performance if this is an emphasis for sales in the target market.
+- The brochure might emphasize the luxuriousness of the car rather than the performance if this is an emphasis for sales in the target market.
-- The video might target a younger or older demographic, depending on the likely age of the target purchaser.
+- The brochure might target a younger or older demographic, depending on the likely age of the target purchaser.
-- If music is used in the video, it might be changed to something that better fits the expectations of the target market.